ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **11.03.2016** - Updated to reflect the latest project status.
 * **13.06.2016** - Added information on the `-c` option of the client.
 Introduced the server tuning mode for lattice generation.
 Updated description of model features and lambda's thereof.
 Prepared for the release 1.1.
 * **22.07.2016** - Added information about the Web UI client and the Load Balancer.
 Updated the document with small changes in the existed text.
+* **05.08.2016** - Added the description of the *bpbd-processor* and related script.
+Made the corresponding changes in the sections on the console client.

 ##Appendix Tests